frc8100/swerve-bot-2025/CONTRIBUTING.md

 - [Visual Studio Code](https://code.visualstudio.com/)

 > [!NOTE]
-> It is recommended to use the [WPILib setup guide](https://docs.wpilib.org/en/latest/docs/zero-to-robot/step-2/wpilib-setup.html)
+> It is recommended to use the [WPILib setup guide](https://docs.wpilib.org/en/latest/docs/zero-tos-robot/step-2/wpilib-setup.html) to install VSCode.

 The first way is to code on your own computer.